kiancross/unifed/README.md

 ### Protocol

-The protocol we developed to allow communication between federated instances can be found [here](https://kiancross.github.io/cs3099a-specification/).
+The protocol we developed to allow communication between federated instances can be found [here](https://github.com/kiancross/cs3099a-specification), with a corresponding website available [here](https://kiancross.github.io/cs3099a-specification/).

-## Other

-Code pushed to this repository is mirrored to the School's GitLab service at 06:00 GMT.